COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

 ``cemergeflag``          Determines whether stars that begin a CE
                          without a core-envelope boundary automatically lead to merger in CE.
 These systems include:
                          kstars = [0,1,2,7,8,10,11,12].
-Note that while the current optimal choice is cemergeflag=1, cemergeflag=0 allows for both options where the systems which would merge if cemergeflag=1 can be treated in post processing.
+Note that while the best choice is cemergeflag=1, cemergeflag=0 allows for both options where the systems which would merge if cemergeflag=1 can be treated in post processing.